jmcantrell/arch-bootstrap/README.md

 table using BIOS or [UEFI][uefi] mode, depending on the detected hardware capabilities.

-Logical volume management is handled by [LVM][lvm], including a swap partition (allowing for hibernation).
+Logical volume management is handled by [LVM][lvm], including a logical volume for swap (allowing for hibernation).

 If enabled, full disk encryption is handled by [LUKS][luks], using the [LVM on LUKS][lvm-on-luks] method.